Table of Contents

 In 2017, Norvilia Etienne Cain was a student at Queens College in New York who wanted to establish a Students for Life club on her campus.
 Despite following all the required steps, the college denied her request, blocking both the club’s registration and the opportunity to receive funding like other student groups.
 During the registration process, college officials had expressed clear bias against the formation of her club, and the college’s policy gave unchecked power to deny certain student groups based solely on their viewpoint.
 After an ADF lawsuit, the college agreed to revise its policies and recognize the Students for Life chapter.

-Third Hearing: The Importance of Religious Liberty to Religious Schools, Parents and Families
+Hearing #3: The Importance of Religious Liberty to Religious Schools, Parents, and Families

 On September 29, the commission held its third hearing, where ADF Client Monica Gill and Vice President of Appellate Advocacy John Bursch spoke on religious liberty and the importance of being able to live out religious truths in society.